 Description

-DESCRIPTION: a Portland stone cross on a tall pillar rising from an octagonal plinth, which stands on a three-stepped square base.
-A laurel wreath is carved in relief in the middle of the cross.
+The Winsley War Memorial is a First World War memorial that includes later additions for the Second World War.
+It features a Portland stone cross on a tall pillar that rises from an octagonal plinth, which is set on a three-stepped square base.
+A laurel wreath is carved in relief in the center of the cross.

-There is an additional Second World War inscription on the top step of the base which reads 1939 – 1945 (NAMES).
+Additionally, there is a Second World War inscription on the top step of the base that reads "1939 – 1945 (NAMES)."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.